Network compression with configuration models and the minimum description length: Acknowledgements

 \section{Acknowledgements}

 The authors thank Joshua Grochow for comments on the project.
 L.H.-D. and A.D. acknowledge support from the National Science Foundation Grant No. DMS-1829826.
+A.K. was supported by the HKU-100 Start-Up Grant and the Hong Kong Research Grants Council under Grant No. ECS--27302523.
 A.A. acknowledges financial support from the Sentinelle Nord initiative of the Canada First Research Excellence Fund and from the Natural Sciences and Engineering Research Council of Canada (project 2019-05183).